billbestrp/NPS/README.md

 📦 Installation

 Clone or download the script\
-`bash
-Download either NPS01.py or NPS02.py to your desired directory`
+Download either NPS01.py or NPS02.py to your desired directory

 Install Python dependencies\
-`bash
-pip install requests watchdog pytz python-dotenv`
+`pip install requests watchdog pytz python-dotenv`

-Or use requirements.txt:
+Or use requirements.txt:\
 `pip install -r requirements.txt`